 ERP Implementation Support

 The reasons ERP implementations are almost always over budget, take longer, and cost more than planned is explained in our 1-hour implementation control webinar.
-In response to these persistent problems, EAI has built and tuned over the years an implementation approach that manages or avoids project factors that cause these typical problems.
+In response to these persistent problems, EAI has built and tuned over the years an implementation approach that controls project factors that cause these typical problems.
 The main difference in the EAI implementation approach and the ‘typical implementation approach’ is the level of project ownership and control by the buyer of ERP.
 This includes the imperative for the buying company to fully own the future-state process planning, design of metrics, data migration, and identification and retirement of existing process support tools (forms [paper or electronic], spreadsheets, databases, point applications, etc.).
-The steps are:

 Implementation Project Staffing Approach

 The project participants described below are required to support the ERP implementation.
 A fundamental point about the team hierarchy shown below is where the ERP project management is conducted.
 With the ERP buyer’s Internal Project Team having the experience, skill, and capacity to lead the project, the implementer’s team falls under the project management protocols of the buyer and largely fills the role of the ERP expert and works with the internal team to determine the optimal way to achieve business process objectives with the new ERP.

 The external implementation consulting firm is effectively comprised of various experts in the new ERP and management.
 They are not experts in the specific company that will be using the new ERP and the correct business processes/metrics necessary for the company.
 Therefore their input is always subordinate to those that own and control the business process objectives—but this does not mean the knowledge and advice of a skilled implementer is not valuable.
 This is critical—especially when the company is attempting to be highly adaptive to the better practice structure of the new ERP.